 \section{Introduction}

-Large language models (LLMs)~\cite{brown2020language,chowdhery2022palm,OMS,touvron2023llama} have the impressive ability to replicate human language patterns, producing text that appears coherent, well-written, and persuasive.
-Although the generated text may contain factual errors and unsupported quotations, LLMs are increasingly used to simplify writing and presentation tasks, providing greater convenience in daily work and life.
-Regrettably, some individuals have misused LLMs for nefarious purposes, such as creating convincing fake news articles or engaging in cheating, which can have significant social consequences.
+Large language models (LLMs)~\cite{brown2020language,chowdhery2022palm,OMS,touvron2023llama} have the impressive ability to replicate human language patterns, producing text that appears coherent, well-written, and persuasive, although the generated text may contain factual errors and unsupported quotations.
+As LLMs are increasingly used to simplify writing and presentation tasks, some individuals regrettably have misused LLMs for nefarious purposes, such as creating convincing fake news articles or engaging in cheating, which can have significant social consequences.
 Mitigating these negative impacts has become a pressing issue for the community.

 The LLM-generated texts are highly articulate, posing a significant challenge for humans in identifying them~\cite{gehrmann2019gltr}.
 Fortunately, it is shown that machine learning tools can be leveraged to recognize the watermarks underlying the texts.
-Some methods~\citep[e.g.,][]{openai} involve training supervised classifiers, which, yet, suffer from overfitting to the training data and ineffectiveness to generalize to new test data. \emph{Zero-shot} LLM-generated text detection approaches bypass these issues by leveraging the source LLM to detect its samples~\cite{solaiman2019release,gehrmann2019gltr,ippolito2020automatic}.
+Some methods~\cite[e.g.,][]{openai} involve training supervised classifiers, which, yet, suffer from overfitting to the training data and ineffectiveness to generalize to new test data. \emph{Zero-shot} LLM-generated text detection approaches bypass these issues by leveraging the source LLM to detect its samples~\cite{solaiman2019release,gehrmann2019gltr,ippolito2020automatic}.
 They usually proceed by inspecting the average per-token log probability of the candidate text, but the practical detection performance can be unsatisfactory.

-DetectGPT~\cite{mitchell2023detectgpt} is a recent method that achieves enhanced zero-shot detection efficacy by exploring the probability curvature of LLMs.
+DetectGPT~\cite{mitchell2023detectgpt} is a recent method that achieves improved zero-shot detection efficacy by exploring the probability curvature of LLMs.
 It generates multiple perturbations of the candidate text and scores them using the source LLM to define detection statistics.
-It can even detect texts generated by GPT-2~\cite{radford2019language} and GPT-NeoX-20B~\cite{black2022gpt}.
-However, DetectGPT relies on hundreds of queries to the source LLM to accurately estimate the local probability curvature surrounding \emph{one} single candidate passage, leading to considerable \emph{inefficiency}.
-This level of computational expense is prohibitive for widely-used commercial LLMs, e.g., ChatGPT~\cite{OMS} and GPT-4~\cite{gpt4}.
+It can detect texts generated by GPT-2~\cite{radford2019language} and GPT-NeoX-20B~\cite{black2022gpt}.
+Yet, DetectGPT relies on hundreds of queries to the source LLM to estimate the local probability curvature surrounding \emph{one} single candidate passage.
+This level of computational expense is impractical for handling large LMs like LLaMA~\cite{touvron2023llama}, ChatGPT~\cite{OMS}, and GPT-4~\cite{gpt4}.